k421s/simple-java-programs/tokenizer-practice/README.md

+# tokenizerExercise-java
-# working with strings and reading files
+a couple exercises working with tokenizer and reading from files